 Explore essential AI governance frameworks and best practices.
 Learn about risk management, ethical considerations, and developer responsibilities for responsible AI.

-Through our work building VerifyWise, an open-source governance platform, we've studied how organizations translate AI principles into day-to-day practice.
+Through our work building VerifyWise, a governance platform used by compliance teams globally, we've studied how organizations translate AI principles into day-to-day practice.
 AI governance covers the structures, processes, and policies organizations use to develop and deploy AI responsibly.
 It spans ethics, risk management, and regulatory compliance.

 Most organizations approach AI governance by reading about every available framework and trying to figure out which one to adopt.
 That's backwards.
 Start with four questions about your own situation: